What is Vipassana Silent Meditation Retreat in Thailand Like?

 Accommodation is provided, along with meals for the whole duration of your stay.
 And the best part is, payment is only by donation, which means that you can pay any amount as you see fit.
-Not everyone has the same privileges in life; if you’re a cheapskate like myself, with little or no
+Not everyone has the same privileges in life; if you’re unable to pay, you don’t have to.
+No judgment there.

 To book a retreat, you need to fill up the form on their website.

 What to Expect at a Silent Meditation Retreat